kdoore/CS2335-Gitbook/project-3/levelmanager.md

         //this will change Scene/State
         ///ADD Additional logic to determine which scene to go to
-        /// based on win or lose condition SceneManager.LoadScene("EndScene");  //actual scene name
+        /// based on win or lose condition
+        ///StateManager code will cause an error when not started from BeginScene, error can be ignored for testing
+        //
+        SceneManager.LoadScene("EndScene");  //actual scene name
         StateManager.instanceRef.SwitchState(new EndState());  //create new state, pass to StateManager
     }